gotmachine/StuckOnLoadingPartUpgradesFix/README.md

 Note that there is a manual workaround to this bug : search your `GameData` and subfolders contents for `*.dll` files with the exact same name, and rename the duplicates to something like `*.dll.duplicate` (or just delete it).

-However, this can have some (unlikely) side issues, and is quite unpractical, so while we wait for a proper fix in an hypothetical KSP 1.12.3 release, I've attempted to to provide an easier solution.
+However, this is quite unpractical, so while we wait for a proper fix in an hypothetical KSP 1.12.3 release, I've attempted to to provide an easier solution.
 Fixing this bug can't be done from a KSP plugin, since it cause the whole KSP plugin loader to crash before any plugin has a chance to execute.

-I've initially tried to make a `Mono.Cecil` based patcher for the KSP `Assembly-CSharp.dll` assembly, however `Mono.Cecil` fails to rewrite the KSP assembly correctly due to obfuscation.

 So the fix is implemented through [BepInEx](https://github.com/BepInEx/BepInEx), a popular Unity/XNA runtime patcher and plugin framework used for many games (Valheim, Outwards, WorldBox...).

+### Note to modders : workaround

+If you are redistributing a `*.dll` file that is likely to be also redistribtued by another mod, you can prevent the issue by renaming that `*.dll` to something unique.
+For example rename `SomeLibrary.dll` to `SomeLibrary_MyMod.dll`.
+Due to the fact that mono will only load a single instance of the same assembly by internal name, this is safe to do.

+The only caveat is that there will be multiple `PluginLoader.loadedAssembly` entries for the same assembly, so keep that in mind in the unlikely case you are iterating on it.

+Common cases :
+- MiniAVC (depreciated and shouldn't be used)
+- `KAS-API-v2.dll` (Kerbal Attachement System API)
+- `CLSInterfaces.dll` (Connected Living Spaces API)
+- Unity Mono/.NET libraries missing from the KSP distribution, like `System.IO.Compression.dll`
+- Any nuget package

 ### Changelog